Sylius/Sylius/UPGRADE-1.8.md

     +   SyliusLabs\DoctrineMigrationsExtraBundle\SyliusLabsDoctrineMigrationsExtraBundle::class => ['all' => true],
     ```

-1. Add configuration of ApiBundle in your `config/packages/_sylius.yaml` file:
+1. Add configuration of new ApiBundle in your `config/packages/_sylius.yaml` file:

     ```diff
         imports: